sid-deshmukh-code/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-This can download youtube video in 720p resolution in mp4 file.
+This can download youtube video in any resolution in mp4 file.
 You can defintly contribute in this project.
 Help me to make a stunning GUI.
 For more queries mail at deshmukhsiddhant420@gmail.com.